 Yes, I’m convinced that dust and our clothes wearing out and things breaking down are all part of the Curse.

-When sin entered the world, God pronounced judgment on the world and us, causing our domains to rebel against us just as we have rebelled against God.
-Our commands to rule, subdue, and be productive are all the harder to fulfill.
+When sin entered the world, God pronounced judgement on the world and us, causing our domains to rebel against us just as we have rebelled against God.
+Our commands to rule, subdue, and be productive are all the harder to fulfil.
 I don’t understand what it all means and exactly how it all plays out, but I do know there is toil involved.

 Characteristics of the Curse